Smooth profinite groups, I: geometrizing Kummer theory: Recollections on Witt vectors and Witt modules.

 \begin{defi} Assume that $S=\Spec(A)$ is affine.
-Let $r \geq 1$ be a positive integer.
-Let $M$ be a $\W_r(A)$-module.
-The formula defines a presheaf (for the Zariski topology) on $S$.
+Let $r \geq 1$ be a positive integer and let $M$ be a $\W_r(A)$-module.
+The formula defines a presheaf on $S$, for the Zariski topology.
 We denote by $\tilde M$ the associated sheaf.
 It is a sheaf of $\W_r(\mathcal O_S)$-modules. \end{defi}

-\begin{defi}[Witt Modules] \\ A Witt Module of height $r\geq 1$ over $S$ is a sheaf of $\W_r(\mathcal O_S)$-modules, which is locally isomorphic to a sheaf of the shape $\tilde M$ (cf. Definition \ref{WtFaffine}).\\When no reference to its height is necessary, a Witt Module will simply be referred to as a $W$-Module.\\A $W$-module over $S$ locally isomorphic to $\W_r(\mathcal{O}_S)^d$ for some $d \geq 0$ is called a $\W_r$-bundle of rank $d$. \end{defi}
+\begin{defi}[Witt modules] \\ A Witt module of height $r\geq 1$ over $S$ is a sheaf of $\W_r(\mathcal O_S)$-modules, which is locally isomorphic to a sheaf of the shape $\tilde M$ (cf. Definition \ref{WtFaffine}).\\When no reference to its height is necessary, a Witt module will simply be referred to as a $\W$-module.\\ A $\W$-module over $S$ locally isomorphic to $\W_r(\mathcal{O}_S)^d$ for some $d \geq 0$ is called a $\W_r$-bundle of rank $d$. \end{defi}